Bank of Alberta

 The Bank of Alberta was a bank based in Edmonton, Alberta, Canada from 1984 to 1988.
-It was formed during a challenging economic environment that pushed many competitors to rein in their activities in key western markets.
+It was formed during the early 1980s recession in Canada, a challenging economic environment that pushed many competitors to rein in their activities in key western markets.
 As a result, the bank ultimately had a significant impact on the evolution of modern banking in Western Canada.

 History

 When the bank commenced operations in 1984 it was led by Canadian Business Hall of Fame member Dr. Charles Allard and Eugene Pechet, starting with three employees working out of a boardroom located in one of Pechet's hotels in Edmonton, Alberta.
 The Government of Alberta supported the newly formed Bank of Alberta by investing in 5% of its shares.

 In 1988, the Bank of Alberta merged with Western & Pacific Bank to form Canadian Western Bank (CWB).